thoth-tech/SplashKit-Tutorial/Tutorials/Car-Race-Tutorial/Step2-C++ Programing Concepts.md

      ```

 2. **While Loop**:

+   Add the code to program.cpp in main file

    - While loops repeatedly execute a block of code as long as a specified condition is true.
    - I used the while loop in my main file so that game could keep on running till the time user doesn't want to quit
    - Example usage: